hlashbrooke/WordPress-Plugin-Template/README.md

 #### Defining your Settings Page Location

 Using the filter {base}menu_settings you can define the placement of your settings page.
 Set the `location` key to `options`, `menu` or `submenu`.
-When using `menu` also set the `parent_slug` key to your preferred parent menu, e.g `themes.php`.
+When using `submenu` also set the `parent_slug` key to your preferred parent menu, e.g `themes.php`.
 For example use the following code to let your options page display under the Appearance parent menu.

 ```php
 $settings['location'] = 'submenu';